Aaron Mauger

-Aaron Joseph Douglas Mauger (last name pronounced "Major"; born 29 November 1980) is a New Zealand professional rugby union coach and former player.
+Aaron Joseph Douglas Mauger (May-jər; born 29 November 1980) is a New Zealand professional rugby union coach and former player.

 Playing career

 Born in Christchurch, Mauger played first five-eighth and second five-eighth for Canterbury (Air New Zealand Cup), the Crusaders (Super Rugby) and the All Blacks.
 He joined the Leicester Tigers at the end of the 2007 Rugby World Cup after signing a two-and-a-half-year contract with the English side.

 Mauger captained the New Zealand under-21 team to success in the international under-21 tournaments in 2000 and 2001.
 He made his All Blacks debut in 2001.

 He is the younger brother of Nathan Mauger and his uncles are former All Blacks Graeme Bachop and Stephen Bachop.
 His great-uncle, Ivan Mauger, was a six-time Speedway World Champion.

 In March 2010, Mauger announced his retirement due to a back injury.

 He had attended clinics in the United Kingdom and Germany in his bid to overcome the injury but had been unable to complete training sessions without breaking down.